u413-284-si/matrixLayerRotation/README.md

 The various test cases will run consecutively and are displayed on the terminal.

 ### Cleanup
-1. To remove the created object directory and with the compilation objects run
+1. To remove the created object directory containing the compilation objects run
 ```
 make clean
 ```